RJDennis/ChebyshevApprox.jl/README.md

 Multi-threading
 ---------------

 Computing the weights in a multivariate Chebyshev polynomial can be time-consuming for functions whose dimensions are large, or where the number of nodes and/or the order of the polynomals is large.
-For this reason, multi-threaded functions for computing the weights are provided:
+For this reason, multi-threaded functions for computing the weights are provided.
+If the nodes are Chebyshev-roots:

 ```
 w = chebyshev_weights_threaded(y,nodes,order,domain)